STL Research to Exhibit at Oceanology International 2026

 The Motion Platform may be controlled using the following methods:

-Submarine Technology Limited (STL) are committed to taking innovative technological concepts, developing them into a practical and economically viable state, and creating commercially successful ventures using the technologies.
+STL Research are committed to taking innovative technological concepts, developing them into a practical and economically viable state, and creating commercially successful ventures using the technologies.

 Specialising in Motion Compensation, Control & Automation for maritime and offshore industries, STL is ideally placed to take innovative & cutting-edge sub-sea and offshore technology IP from its infancy, to eventual IPO or trade sale.